StrongLoop-Evangelists/workshop-marketplace/workshop/00-initialization.md

 We will choose the default option as it is useful to have a built-in User model to extend from when building our model for our users.

 _Note: as alluded to above, it is discouraged to use the base model directly.
-Instead, you always should extend built-in models so they may be reused without adverse effects._
+Instead, we always should extend built-in models so they may be reused without adverse effects._

-_Protip: in the command line, you can type `j` or `k` to navigate up or down._
+_Protip: in the command line, we can type `j` or `k` to navigate up or down._

 ### Scaffolding application and running `npm install`
 ```